tdp2110/TmpLisp/README.md

 A functional core of the Scheme Metacircular Evaluator turns out to be fairly easy to implement entirely in C++ template metaprogramming.
 This repo attempts to be such an implementation.
-Mutable state in scheme is not modeled, nor are strings for the moment, as they cannot currently be easily used as template parameters, nor are considerably many language features (eg, `define` is not implemented, but `let` expressions are).
+Mutable state in scheme is not modeled, nor are strings for the moment, as they cannot currently be easily used as template parameters, nor are considerably many language features (e.g., `define` is not implemented, but `let` expressions are).
 Even among the implemented features, adherence to the Scheme standard is not implied.

 In this implementation, all Scheme values are represented by C++ types.
 For example, the integer 1 is represented by the type `Int<1>`.
 The `Eval` function is driven by template specialization, but implements the normal eval/apply dance present in any metacircular evaluator implementation.